Projection and rescaling algorithm for finding maximum support solutions to polyhedral conic systems: Introduction.

-The computational results in~\cite{PenaS19} demonstrate that~\cite[Algorithm 1]{PenaS19} indeed succeeds in solving the maximum support problem.
-However, the correctness of~\cite[Algorithm 1]{PenaS19} was formally shown only in the special case when either~\eqref{primal} or~\eqref{dual} was feasible.
-The main goal of this article is to give a formal proof of the correctness of a variant of~\cite[Algorithm 1]{PenaS19} that finds maximum support solutions to the pair of problems in~\eqref{primal-dual} in full generality.
-Our work is related to the maximum support algorithms described in~\cite[Section 4]{DaduVZ17}.
-However there are several major differences.
-First, our algorithm treats both problems $x\in L\cap \R^n_+$ and $\hat x\in L^\perp \cap \R^n_+$ jointly and in completely symmetric fashion.
+First and foremost, the type of rescaling step in our algorithms is fundamentally different from that in~\cite{DaduVZ17}.
+The approach in \cite{DaduVZ17} assumes that $L = \{x\in\R^n: Ax = 0\}$ and thus $L^\perp = \{A\transp y: y\in \R^m\}$ for some $A\in \R^{m\times n}$.
+The algorithms in \cite{DaduVZ17} perform a rescaling step of the form $A \mapsto MA$ for some non-singular $M\in \R^{m\times m}$.
+In other words, the rescaling step reshapes the set $\{y\in\R^m:A\transp y \ge 0\} \subseteq \R^m$ while leaving $L$ and $L^\perp$ unchanged.
+By contrast, our approach perform a rescaling of the form $L \mapsto DL$ for some diagonal $D\in\R^{n\times n}$ with positive diagonal entries.
+In other words, our rescaling step reshapes $L\cap\R^n_+ \subseteq\R^n$ while leaving $\R^n_+$ unchanged.
+Second, our algorithm treats both problems $x\in L\cap \R^n_+$ and $\hat x\in L^\perp \cap \R^n_+$ jointly and in completely symmetric fashion.
 Indeed, a key ingredient of our algorithm is the duality between these two problems.
-Second, our algorithm is a natural extension of the projection and rescaling algorithm in~\cite{PenaS16} and inherits most of its simplicity.
-Third, our results are stated entirely in the real model of computation.
+Third, our algorithm is a natural extension of the projection and rescaling algorithm in~\cite{PenaS16} and inherits most of its simplicity.
+Fourth, our results are stated entirely in the real model of computation.
 Unlike~\cite{DaduVZ17}, we do not require the subspace $L$ to be of the form $\{x\in \R^n: Ax =0\}$ for some $A\in \mathbb{Z}^{m\times n}$.
 Since our results apply to real data, they have no dependence at all on any bit-length encoding of the subspace $L$.
 Instead, we show that the running time of our algorithm depends on suitable {\em condition measures} $\sigma(L)$ and $\sigma(L^\perp)$ of the relative interiors of $L\cap\R^n_+$ and $L^\perp\cap\R^n_+$ respectively.
-The condition measures $\sigma(L)$ and $\sigma(L^\perp)$ can be seen as an extension and refinement of the condition measure $\delta(L)$ for $L\cap\R^n_{++}$ proposed in~\cite{PenaS16}.
-Fourth, although the analysis of our algorithm depends on the condition measures $\sigma(L)$ and $\sigma(L^\perp)$, the algorithm does not require knowledge of them.
-In short, our work settles the main open questions stated by Dadush, Vegh, and Zambelli~\cite[Section 5]{DaduVZ17}.
+The condition measures $\sigma(L)$ and $\sigma(L^\perp)$ can be seen as an extension and refinement of the condition measure $\delta_\infty(L)$ for $L\cap\R^n_{++}$ proposed in~\cite{PenaS16}.
+Fifth, although the analysis of our algorithm depends on the condition measures $\sigma(L)$ and $\sigma(L^\perp)$, the algorithm does not require knowledge of them.
+In short, our work provides answers to the main open questions stated by Dadush, Vegh, and Zambelli~\cite[Section 5]{DaduVZ17}.